ntn888/ntn888.github.io/content/blog/nrf_clones.md

 - Supports charger boost jumper (100mA to 300mA) on the back side

+Unfortunately the SWD debug pins are not broken out as headers, but as pads underneath.
+We'd have to directly solder some wires onto this.
+I haven't checked them out personally, but they may be shipping with a bootloader for simply flashing purposes.

 There is a known issue with higher leak current than the original micro board.
 This one is reported to have a deep sleep current consumption of 700mA! ([reddit](https://redd.it/16q5b2c))

 For more details and the workaround of the issue please follow the link to [this site](https://github.com/joric/nrfmicro/wiki/Alternatives#supermini-nrf52840).